shantamcbain/comserv2/Comserv/root/Documentation/Documentation_Workflow.md

 1. Create a new file in the appropriate directory with a `.md` or `.tt` extension.
 2. Use a descriptive filename with underscores for spaces.
 3. The file will be automatically categorized based on its location and filename.
+4. Update the changelog to reflect the addition.

 ### Example Markdown Structure